leiyangleon/FSH/README.md

 ***3. In a future release of the software, backscatter-inverted mosaic map will also be incorporated to this InSAR coherence-based mosaic map to generate a final mosaic of FSH (see the [citation](https://ieeexplore.ieee.org/document/8439086)).***

+***4. Only two command lines are involved to automatically perform the forest height inversion and mosaicking task (one command for FSH inversion and the other one for FSH mosaicking).***

 ## Contact Information: